-- grand theft of client and firm funds24
+grand theft of client and firm funds24

 Standard 3.2 of the Rules of Procedure provides that disbarment is the appropriate sanction for moral turpitude-related convictions.25 Note that the Bar may take into account mitigating and aggravating circumstances when determining discipline:

 Mitigating circumstances include the absence of prior discipline, lack of harm, extreme emotional difficulties not caused by illegal activity (and no longer a problem), and "spontaneous" candor and cooperation in State Bar's the investigative process.26

-Aggravating circumstances, on the other hand, include prior record of discipline, pattern of misconduct, and misconduct surrounded by bad faith, dishonesty, concealment or overreaching.27
+Aggravating circumstances, on the other hand, include a prior record of discipline, pattern of misconduct, and misconduct surrounded by bad faith, dishonesty, concealment or overreaching.27

 Other misconduct warranting discipline